 Over the past months, we ran a beta-testing program on our new VPS-environment.
 Thanks to the feedback of the participants, we can now boast a stable and flexible platform, which we happily opened up to all existing customers.

-From our Service Centre all existing webmaster users can now activate the VPS panel, free of charge.
-After activation you can create and destroy your own VPSs and selecting your own requirements.
+From our Service Centre all current customers can now activate the VPS panel, free of charge.
+After activation you can create and destroy your own VPSes and selecting your own requirements.
 On creation of a new VPS you will directly see recurring costs for that VPS, which will be charged at the end of the month.
 On removing a VPS, costs will immediately stop being added.

 Improving privacy DNS